maxsaber/maxsaber.github.io/_posts/blog/personal/2022-12-05-outcare-health.md

 permalink: /personal/:year/:slug
 ---

-I'm thrilled to say that I've been selected and added to the OutCare Health Mentorship directory!
+I'm thrilled to say that I've been selected and added to the [OutCare Health Mentorship directory][directory]!
 Mentors in the OutCare Health make themselves available to offer school, career, or research advice, and guidance on many other life pursuits to LGBTQ+ students and professionals.

 <!--more-->